omni-ai-npu/omni-ai-npu.github.io/_posts/2016-02-27-opnfv-parser.md

 #### Freshmen PTL

 Parser PTL is the first open source project lead position I've ever hold.
 It is a quite chanllenging and exciting job for me to do.
-I try to follow the great examples that have been set in the current upstream community, [Kyle Mestery](https://twitter.com/mestery) for example is one of the greatest PTLs in OpenStack, as much as possible and could only hope that I at least don't fail on a massive scale at the job
+I try to follow the great examples that have been set in the current upstream community, [@Kyle Mestery](https://twitter.com/mestery) for example is one of the greatest PTLs in OpenStack, as much as possible and could only hope that I at least don't fail on a massive scale at the job

 I think to be an eefective PTL of an open source project, he/she has three major tasks: to lead, to serve, and to organize.